Bruno Hussar

-Before he founded the village, Father Bruno established the House of Isaiah in Jerusalem, a Jewish-Catholic ecumenical study center.
+Before he founded the village, Hussar established the House of Isaiah in Jerusalem, a Jewish-Catholic ecumenical study centre.
 He came to Jerusalem to establish this institution in 1952.
 For many years, he was also a leader and priest for the Hebrew Christians, a tiny congregation of Hebrew-speaking Catholic residents and Israeli Jewish converts to Catholicism.

 Early life and education

 He was born, André, in Egypt in 1911, the son of a Hungarian father and a French mother, both assimilated Jews.
 He grew up speaking several languages and used to call himself a "man with four identities".
-On completing his secondary schooling at the Italian School in Cairo, he moved with his family to Paris where he studied engineering.
+On completing his secondary schooling at the Italian School in Cairo, he moved with his family to Paris, where he studied engineering.
 During his university studies, he was drawn to studying the problem of the nature of evil, and the figure of Jesus, and converted to Christianity.
 He received his French nationality in 1937.